Effective experience rating for large insurance portfolios via surrogate modeling: Numerical illustration with real data

 To handle the large size of the portfolio, we employ a surrogate model.
 Specifically, we utilize the \emph{cube method} (implemented via the \texttt{samplecube()} function in \texttt{R}) to extract a sub-portfolio comprising approximately 5\% of the overall portfolio, which amounts to roughly 9,224 policyholders.
 To ensure a balanced representation, we match the sub-portfolio with the overall portfolio in terms of the average number of claims for PD and TPL, which capture the claim history, as well as the average fitted values of $\mu^{(1)}$ and $\mu^{(2)}$, which reflect the policyholder's attributes.
+The computational cost of this process is minimal as can be appreciated in Table \ref{times}.

 We use the importance sampling method described in Section \ref{importance} to estimate premiums, with 50,000 samples to ensure the accuracy of these values.
 Note that this step is only necessary for the sub-portfolio of $5\%$ policyholders, however, we perform the computationally expensive simulation for the entire portfolio to enable a comparison of the premiums obtained from the surrogate model.
 We would like to highlight in terms of the simulation time that a single replication on the entire portfolio takes approximately 18 times longer than a replication on the representative policyholder, as illustrated in Table \ref{times} below.
 This is close to the empirical ratio of 20 associated with the proportion of 5\% vs 100\% of the representative portfolio.
 The simulation took place in a large server with 32 cores, 125GB RAM memory and CPU 2 x Intel E5-2683 v4 Broadwell @ 2.1GHz.